 16. Work with a partner to read the excerpt, cite text evidence and respond to this question.
 How do the authors help you understand how experiencing nature can change the way you think about it?

-18. Reread pages 8 and 9.
-How does the author help you understand more about Biomes of North America?
+18. Reread pages 6 and 7.
+What does the author do to help you understand the meaning of the scientific word deciduous?